-The second theory, that we’re not measuring productivity right seems to ring some truth.
+The second theory, that we’re not measuring productivity right, seems to ring some truth.
 In the last few decades, business has transformed in two major ways.
-The first is globalization and the second is digitalization.
+The first is globalization and the second is digitization.

 Major manufacturing has moved to developing economies, and largely the finance and data management resides in the developed economies.
 This trend is changing as developing economies mature, but this has largely been the state of the economy for the last few decades.
 This means that a national measure of productivity may not be as relevant as it once was.

-With digitization, more work is being done by computers, but we’ve yet to complete digitization.
-Most decisions, even relatively minor decisions are made in the analog world.
-This requires people to sift through an ever increasing amount of data.
+With digitization, more work is being done by computers, but we’ve yet to completely automate major business processes.
+Most decisions, even relatively minor decisions are still made in the analog world.
+This requires people to sift through an ever-increasing amount of data.
 While digitization realized major gains in the early 2000s, data exploded after that.
 Businesses are still figuring out how to use that for better productivity.

 The third theory, that gains are on a long curve, also has a lot on it.
 Major investments in commercialized outer space applications, self-driving cars, and artificial intelligence are a drain on economic measures.
 A lot is being put into them, but only AI is beginning to pay off and is just on the verge of the kind of mass deployment it deserves.

 If the first theory were true then I suppose we couldn’t do much.
 However, if bits of all of the theories are true, there is a lot we can do for an individual business.

 We need to adapt our business processes to thrive in a data-driven economy.
 Employees have more data than ever before at their fingertips, but it’s often siloed and difficult to access — making decisions without access to insights is like asking someone to choose the best option but only providing half of the available choices.